kframework/haskell-core-semantics/README.md

 ### Running Haskell

 You can use `script/krunhaskell.sh` to directly run Haskell code.
+First run `./setup.sh` to configure the environment variable `HASKELL_CORE_SEMANTICS_DIR` that will be needed.
+This will also alias `krunhaskell` to the absolute path of `script/krunhaskell.sh` so that you can use it anywhere.

-In the Haskell file `Foo.hs` that you want to run, designate an expression by adding a top-level declaration with the definiendum `result`; the definiens of this declaration is the expression whose evaluation will be forced.
+In a Haskell file `Foo.hs` that you want to run, designate an expression by adding a top-level declaration with the definiendum `result`; the definiens of this declaration is the expression whose evaluation will be forced.
 For example, `Foo.hs` might look like:
 ```haskell
 module Foo where